gazbert/spring-boot-mongodb-app/README.md

 , and [Flapdoodle's](https://github.com/flapdoodle-oss/de.flapdoodle.embed.mongo) embedded MongoDB
 is used to unit test the code.

+You'll need to stop any other instance of MongoDB that you have running, otherwise the tests will fail to due to port clashes.

 The unit test report locations are:
 * Gradle - `build/reports/tests/test/index.html`
 * Maven - `./target/surefire-reports`